 Representation of insurers in complex insurance dispute in federal court, Eastern District of Louisiana, involving Hurricane Katrina property damage and business interruption claim for over $27 million and bad faith claims of over $100 million, where bad faith claims were dismissed based on summary judgment briefing and expert was precluded from testifying as to damages included in initial report based on motion in limine.
 The plaintiff voluntarily dismissed the case for the purpose of taking an appeal, and the district court's rulings were affirmed on appeal.

 Knowles v.
 Standard Fire Insurance Company 133 S. Ct.
-1345 (Supreme Court of the United States, 2013) – This appeal was heard by the Supreme Court of the United States and resulted in a 9-0 opinion in favor of our client.
-Our petition for certiorari was granted by the Supreme Court after the Eighth Circuit had declined to hear a discretionary appeal, and after the Supreme Court had denied a petition for certiorari on the same issue the year before.
+1345 (Supreme Court of the United States, 2013)— This appeal was heard by the Supreme Court of the United States and resulted in a 9-0 opinion in favor of our client.
+Our petition for certiorari was granted by the Supreme Court after the Eighth Circuit had declined to hear a discretionary appeal and after the Supreme Court had denied a petition for certiorari on the same issue the year before.
 This is the first case in which the Supreme Court granted review under the Class Action Fairness Act of 2005.
 The issue on appeal was whether a named plaintiff in a putative class action can defeat federal jurisdiction under the Class Action Fairness Act of 2005 by stipulating to limit damages to $5 million or less even if the amount potentially recoverable by the putative class would exceed the federal jurisdictional amount in the absence of the stipulation.
-The Supreme Court accepted our argument that federal court jurisdiction could not be defeated by such a stipulation.
-The underlying case involved the alleged failure to pay general contractor overhead and profit as part of the settlement of property insurance claims, and was voluntarily dismissed by the plaintiff after the case was remanded to the federal district court.
+The Supreme Court accepted our argument that the federal court jurisdiction could not be defeated by such a stipulation.
+The underlying case involved the alleged failure to pay the general contractor overhead and profit as part of the settlement of property insurance claims and was voluntarily dismissed by the plaintiff after the case was remanded to the federal district court.